hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * g(oto) CellAddr

 	Center the screen to the specified celladdress.

+* q

+	is used to quit the program.

+	All unsaved changes will be lost.
+Program does warn about this condition and gives the user the chance to abort the quit.
+Remember to save the data by first using :w command explicitly, before quiting, if you want all edits to be saved.

 The user can enter the command and its arguments and then press enter key to trigger the command.
 The user can use backspace to delete the chars to correct mistakes when